nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Whether you're a seasoned financial advisor or just starting out, AIO is the tool you need to stay organized, increase productivity, and take your business to the next level.
 With an intuitive command line interface and a user-friendly graphical interface, AIO is the perfect solution for anyone looking to streamline their workflow and build a larger, more satisfied client base.

 So why wait?
-Try AIO today and see how it can transform your business!
+Try AIO today and see how it can transform your business! :credit_card:

 ---
 <img src="images/advisio.png" width="15px">**Advis.io**<br>